alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 ## Complex Queries

-In this tutorial, we will mainly discuss how to use GIE with gremlin sentences to make some complex queries.
+In this tutorial, we will mainly discuss how to use GIE with Gremlin sentences to make some complex queries.
 The queries we choose are mainly from LDBC BI Workload.

 ### LDBC BI2